PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Lithium-Ion Batteries (Li-Ion)

-Lithium-ion batteries are the most common types of batteries in use today – and also the oldest battery technology.
+Lithium-ion batteries are the most common type of batteries in use today.
 They are relatively expensive, but they have a high energy density.

 A lithium-ion battery does not need any prolonged priming when it is new.
 Typically, one charge should be enough to get your phone started.
 It is also low-maintenance and has a low self-discharge.